bankrupcy/direnv/README.md

 It's also possible to create your own extensions by creating a bash file at `~/.config/direnv/direnvrc` or `~/.direnvrc`.
-This file is loaded before your ".envrc" and thus allows you to make your own extensions to direnv.
+This file is loaded before your `.envrc` and thus allows you to make your own extensions to direnv.

 #### Loading layered .envrc